 Assignments are due at the start of class.
 Once class starts, anything turned in will be graded as "late" work.
 Assignments given to the departmental secretaries, placed in my mailbox, etc., will not be graded.
 All work must be given to me personally.
-Late work is subject to a penalty of zero to ten points per period it is late (at the discretion of the instructor).
-No credit will be allowed for late assignments that specifically state they may not be submitted late or submitted after a specified deadline.
-I do not encourage late labs but desire your best effort.
 As your employer I desire and expect your best effort.
 Copies of graded test and labs may be retained to meet department accreditation requirements.